Definition:

 Can also be called “potential loss of life” or “expected fatality rate.”

 Unfortunately, the industry does not use this term consistently.
-This approach is how we at SIL Safe approache it.
-Some use “probability of loss of life” but even then they don’t treat it as a probability, which is confusing.
+This is the approach we at SIL Safe use.
+Some use the term “probability of loss of life” but even then they don’t treat it as a probability, which is confusing.

 Key Points: